-Healthy vegan ring ding cakes, or ding dongs as some call them, are round chocolate hand cakes with healthy cream inside.
+Healthy ring dings, or ding dongs as some call them, are round chocolate hand cakes with healthy cream inside.
 Dipped in a healthy dark chocolate, these little chocolate hand cakes are a dream come true!
 You can even use your own favorite chocolate cake recipe and just follow my step-by-step.

-Healthy Vegan Ring Ding Cakes.
+Healthy Ring Dings.
 Or Ding Dongs as they are called in different parts of the world.

 Devils food, cream-filled hand-held cakes.
 Remember these?

 But remember how you stopped eating them when you realized the ingredients were unpronounceable?